-Airlocks & Vestibules
+Airlocks and Vestibules

 MineARC airlocks and vestibules are designed to act as a secure staging area between the safety of the permanent refuge shelter and the outside environment; significantly reducing the threat of contaminants being brought into the refuge chamber on entry during an underground mine emergency.